 With the recent introduction of tankers in shipping; it soon becomes a common norm to carry cargo in bulk.
 It’s after the 19th century when we started to carry liquid cargo in bulk.

 In recent times an oil tanker is refereed to those tankers which carry liquid petroleum; whether crude or in refined form.
-Since tankers are designed to transport cargo in bulk; oil tankers ensure continues flow of oil to industries and your home.
+Since tankers are designed to transport cargo in bulk; oil tankers ensure a continuous flow of oil to industries and your home.

-Based on the type or grade of petroleum product it carries; oil tankers are divided into two main type i.e crude oil tanker and product tanker.
-While crude oil tanker deal with large sum of unrefined petroleum; product tankers carry refined petroleum ready for consumption.
+Based on the type or grade of petroleum products it carries; oil tankers are divided into two main types i.e crude oil tanker and the product tanker.
+While crude oil tanker deal with a large sum of unrefined petroleum; product tankers carry refined petroleum ready for consumption.

-Also with ever growing demand for black gold bigger and bigger tankers came into picture.
-They are from the smaller coastal tankers to the mammoth ship’s ( Supper Tankers ) carrying 700,000 tones of liquid cargo; something we will discuss in details later in this article.
+Also with the ever-growing demand for black gold bigger and bigger tankers came into the picture.
+They are from the smaller coastal tankers to the mammoth ship’s ( Supper Tankers ) carrying 700,000 tones of liquid cargo; something we will discuss in detail later in this article.

 Design Characteristic’s Of Oil Tankers

-The specific design characteristic’s of an oil tanker vary based on its size and type.
-But in general all tankers are somehow divided into three main zones; the cargo area, the fore and aft end.
+The specific design characteristics of oil tankers vary based on their size and type.
+But in general, all tankers are somehow divided into three main zones; the cargo area, the fore, and an aft end.

-The fore end is responsible to cut through the water and ensure ship’s stability through fore peak ballast tanks.
+The fore-end is responsible to cut through the water and ensure the ship’s stability through forepeak ballast tanks.

-These dedicated tanks are further divided into mini sub section using bulkheads and frames to prevent sloshing of fluids in cargo tanks.
-If remained unchecked they can dangerously affect ships stability.
+These dedicated tanks are further divided into mini subsection using bulkheads and frames to prevent sloshing of fluids in cargo tanks.
+If remained unchecked they can dangerously affect ship stability.